Quol04/Quol04/README.md

 -   I studied for a Bachelor of Information Technology at Kenyatta University.
 - 👀 I’m interested in Software engineering.
 - 🌱 I’m learning Full-Stack Web Development for now (Nov 2024- June 2025).
--   I will be learning Mobile App development later this year (Septemb) 2025.
+-   I will be learning Mobile App development later this year (September) 2025.
 - 💞️ I’m looking to collaborate on WebDev/Mobile Apps Development.
 - 📫 How to reach me: kuolamol77@gmail.com.
 - 😄 Pronouns: He/Him.